...

 Non-material damage is the psychological harm you have suffered due to your personal data being breached.
 This covers anxiety, stress, depression, and Post-Traumatic Stress Disorder (PTSD).

-Legal professionals can refer to the Judicial College Guidelines (JCG) to value your non-material damage.
+Your data breach solicitor will go through the Judicial College Guidelines (JCG) to value your non-material damage.

 Guideline Compensation Table